-The \psslip approach has been confirmed to be an objective method that does not rely on factors such as the Schmid factor to select active slip systems.
-Indeed, every identified slip activity field shown in this paper can be indirectly validated by comparing its deformation pattern to the slip plane trace. \psslip offer a strong compromise between the original SSLIP method, in which preselection is not required, and SF based methods which suffer especially for HCP metals, since the critical resolved shear stress values of slip families are often unknown, while additionally the effect of neighbouring grains in a polycrystalline microstructure make the SF estimate unreliable.
+The \psslip approach was confirmed to be an objective method that does not rely on factors such as the Schmid factor (SF) to select active slip systems.
+Every identified slip activity field shown in this paper can be indirectly validated by comparing its deformation pattern to the slip plane trace. \psslip offers a strong compromise between the original SSLIP method, in which preselection is not required, and SF based methods, especially for HCP metals since the critical resolved shear stress values for different slip families are often unknown.
+Additionally, the effect of neighbouring grains in a polycrystalline microstructure renders the SF estimates unreliable.

-In summary, the \psslip framework, of which the code is shared openly, stands as a significant contribution to the field of identification of plasticity, offering a robust tool for investigating and understanding the plastic deformation behavior of HCP materials.
+In summary, the \psslip framework, of which the code is shared openly, stands as a significant contribution to the field of identification of crystal plasticity, offering a robust tool for investigating and understanding the plastic deformation behavior of HCP materials.
 The methodology paves the way for future studies to further explore and quantify the slip system activities under different loading conditions and in other HCP materials, which allows statistical studies and enhances the predictive capabilities of material models and simulations.